YarnSpinnerTool/YarnSpinner-Rust/docs/src/yarn_files/basics.md

 # Basics

-Yarn Slinger stores its dialogue in *Yarn files*.
+Yarn Spinner stores its dialogue in *Yarn files*.
 These look a bit like play scripts or movie scripts.
 Here is an example that might be called `hello_world.yarn`:

 ```text